pyrometheous/Frames_to_video/README.md

 7. Once completed a pop up window will come up saying
 > Completed in: X amount of time.
 8. There will be two new files in the original video file's directory
-- videoFileName_temp.mkv
+- videoFileName_temp.mkv<br>
-- videoFileName_final.mkv
+- videoFileName_final.mkv<br>
-<b>videoFileName_final.mkv</b> should be the image sequence with the audio/subtitle tracks from the original video file.
+<br><b>videoFileName_final.mkv</b> should be the image sequence with the audio/subtitle tracks from the original video file.
 The <b>videoFileName_temp.mkv</b> can be deleted once you verify the final file is okay.

 # Note:
-- In some rare circumstances (mostly older AVI files) the script won't create the final file, and will instead prompt you to use the MKVToolNix GUI application to merge the video/audio/subtitle tracks into a new file.
+- In some rare circumstances (mostly older AVI files) the script won't create the final file, and will instead prompt you to use the MKVToolNix GUI application to merge the video/audio/subtitle tracks into a new file.<br>
 - You may want to re-encode the final video in [Handbrake](https://handbrake.fr/downloads.php) to reduce file size, not a requirement, but may be needed o playback video on some players, depending on the resulting file size.